bitburner-official/bitburner-src/src/Documentation/doc/en/basic/autocomplete.md

     filename:   // The name of the script file containing the autocomplete function.
     hostname:   // The name of the host server the script would be running on.
     processes:  // List of all processes running on the current server.

-    servers:    // List of all servers in the game.
-Some servers are hidden until you satisfy their requirements.
-This array does not contain those servers if you do not satisfy their requirements.
+    // List of all servers in the game.
+Some servers are hidden until you satisfy their
+    // requirements.
+This array does not contain hidden servers.
+    servers:

     txts:       // List of all text files on the current server.
     scripts:    // List of all scripts on the current server.

-    flags:      // A function similar to ns.flags().
-Calling this function adds all the flags as autocomplete arguments.
+    // A function similar to ns.flags().
+Calling this function adds all the flags as autocomplete
+    // arguments.
+    flags:
   }
 ```